oskitone/poly555/assembly_guide/docs/pcb-5.md

 ## Test it

 With the battery attached and power switch on, press buttons **S2** through **S20**.
-You should see should now hear audible tones out of the speaker!
+You should now hear audible tones out of the speaker!

-With the battery attached and power switch on, press S2 through S20.
-In addition to the LED being lit, you should now hear an audible tone out of the speaker!

 ### Troubleshooting